Internship Admissions, Support, and Initial Placement Data

 Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with your program.
 This description must be consistent with the program's policies on intern selection and practicum and academic preparation requirements:

-The Doctoral Internship at NU CAPS fosters interns’ professional competencies through their experience as providers of essential services in a college mental-health setting, with clinical supervision and didactic training by experienced professionals.
+The Doctoral Internship at NU CAPS fosters interns’ professional competencies through their experience as providers of essential services in a college mental health setting, with clinical supervision and didactic training by experienced professionals.
 NU CAPS clients are undergraduate and graduate students who present with a wide variety of clinical concerns.
-Their cultural identities and backgrounds are customarily considered alongside social and historical realities in our understanding of their psychological health and formulation of treatment plan.
+Their cultural identities and backgrounds are customarily considered alongside social and historical realities in our understanding of their psychological health and treatment plan formulation.
 With a developmental view of interns’ growth, clinical supervisors value interns’ identities as emerging professionals and cultural beings.
-Interns collaborate with other mental health clinicians, psychiatrists, medical staff, and various university partners.
-NU CAPS is a busy, dynamic, and well-coordinated working environment that calls for from all of its clinicians a comprehensive range of competencies while holding the responsibility of self-care and professional growth; our supervision, mentorship, and vigorous training curriculum support and challenge our Doctoral Interns to thrive in this environment.
+Interns collaborate with other psychologists, licensed counselors, licensed clinical social workers, psychiatrists, medical staff, and various university partners.
+NU CAPS is a busy and dynamic environment that calls for a comprehensive range of competencies from all its clinicians, who must also prioritize their personal well-being and professional growth.
+Our supervision, mentorship, and vigorous training curriculum support and challenge our Doctoral Interns to thrive in this environment.

 Does the program require that applicants have received a minimum number of hours of the following at time of application?
 If Yes, indicate how many:

 Amount: at least 350 hours by Nov.
 1

 Total Direct Contact Assessment Hours

 Describe any other required minimum criteria used to screen applicants: